shobhitchittora/gatsby/docs/tutorial/building-a-theme.md

 Create a `gatsby-node.js` file in `gatsby-theme-events`.

-If you fire up our theme, and the "data" directory doesn't exist, `gatsby-source-filesystem` will throw an error.
+If you fire up your theme, and the "data" directory doesn't exist, `gatsby-source-filesystem` will throw an error.
 To guard against this, you'll use the `onPreBootstrap` API hook to check if the data directory exists, and, if not, create it:

 ```javascript:title=gatsby-theme-events/gatsby-node.js
 const fs = require("fs")